 COMET: COVID-19 on Maternal Experience and Temperament

-The study focuses on the risk and resilience factors for families in the midst of the pandemic.
+This study focuses on the risk and resilience factors for families in the midst of the pandemic.
+We examine stress, mental and physical health, the long-term consequences of the COVID-19 pandemic on mothers and their children, and the influence of the pandemic on physiological mechanisms.

 Funded by the National Science Foundation

-Funded by the National Institutes of Child Health Child Development.
+Funded by the National Institute of Child Health and Human Development (NICHD)

 ARCH: Advancing Research on College Health